Cleaning Out Candle Jars

 I ended up repeating this two more times to get all of the wax out.
 It was difficult to remove the wicks due to the sticky material on the bottom; the hot water did not help with that at all.

-When I was finished testing out both methods, I peeled the labels off and put my jars into the dishwasher to clean the glass.
+Afterwards, I peeled the labels off and put my jars into the dishwasher to clean the glass.
 They came out sparkling and I cannot wait to use them!
 If you are looking to repurpose candle jars I recommend freezing them.